Trinity Valley School

-Trinity Valley School ("TVS") is a PK-12, co-ed, independent school in Fort Worth, Texas.
-Trinity Valley School has four main objectives for its students: fine scholarship with its fulfillment at college; the development of wide constructive interests; intelligent citizenship; and spiritual and moral development which promotes lasting values.
+Trinity Valley School (TVS) is a co-ed independent school located in Fort Worth, Texas.
 Trinity Valley School is a member of the Southwest Preparatory Conference and is accredited by the Independent Schools Association of the Southwest (ISAS).
+The school serves pre-kindergarten through twelfth grade.

 History

 Trinity Valley School was founded in 1959 by George Bragg and Stephen Seleny.
 They were inspired to start a liberal arts school while on a tour of Europe with the Texas Boys Choir.
-Mr. Seleny became the school's first headmaster, a position he held until 1994.
+Seleny became the school's first headmaster, a position he held until 1994.
 Initially, it was an all-boys school.
 Girls were first admitted in 1971.

-Today Trinity Valley School has approximately 1,005 students.
-Ben Courchesne serves as the Head of School.
+Demographics

+As of 2026, Trinity Valley School has a student population of 3,482 that is 0.1% Pacific Islander, 0.5% Native American, 3.8% black, 4.8% unknown, 5.4% multiracial, 6.4% Hispanic, 7.8% Asian, and 71.3% white.